-Fixed-income class Examples of standard inputs ĀII Benchmark yields, transactions, bids, offers, quotations from dealers and trading systems, new issues, spreads and other relationships observed in the markets among comparable securities; and proprietary pricing models such as yield measures calculated using factors such as cash flows, financial or collateral performance and other reference data (collectively referred to as "standard inputs") Corporate bonds, notes & loans; convertible securities Standard inputs and underlying equity of the issuer Bonds & notes of governments & government agencies Standard inputs and interest rate volatilities Mortgage-backed; asset-backed obligations Standard inputs and cash flows, prepayment information, default rates, delinquency and loss assumptions, collateral characteristics, credit enhancements and specific deal information
+Fixed-income class Examples of standard inputs All Benchmark yields, transactions, bids, offers, quotations from dealers and trading systems, new issues, spreads and other relationships observed in the markets among comparable securities; and proprietary pricing models such as yield measures calculated using factors such as cash flows, financial or collateral performance and other reference data (collectively referred to as "standard inputs") Corporate bonds, notes & loans; convertible securities Standard inputs and underlying equity of the issuer Bonds & notes of governments & government agencies Standard inputs and interest rate volatilities Mortgage-backed; asset-backed obligations Standard inputs and cash flows, prepayment information, default rates, delinquency and loss assumptions, collateral • characteristics, credit enhancements and specific deal information

 Securities with both fixed-income and equity characteristics, or equity securities traded principally among fixed-income dealers, are generally valued in the manner described for either equity or fixed-income securities, depending on which method is deemed most appropriate by the fund's investment adviser.
-The Capital Group Central Cash Fund ("CCF"), a fund within the Capital Group Central Funds"), is valued based upon a floating net asset value, which fluctuates with changes in the value of CCF's portfolio securities.
+The Capital Group Central Cash Fund ("CCF"), a fund within the Capital Group Central Fund Series ("Central Funds"), is valued based upon a floating net asset value, which fluctuates with changes in the value of CCF's portfolio securities.
 The underlying securities are valued based on the policies and procedures in CCF's statement of additional information.
-Forward currency contracts are valued based on the spot and forward exchange rates obtained from a third-party pricing vendor.